robertovicario/Learning-Deep-Learning/MLP/MLP.md

 ## Overview

-A Multi-Layer Perceptron (MLP) is a type of artificial neural network consisting of an input layer, one or more hidden layers, and an output layer.
-Each node in one layer connects to every node in the next with a specific weight.
-MLPs use backpropagation for training and excel in tasks like classification, regression, and pattern recognition, making them valuable in image and speech recognition, and financial forecasting.
-However, they require large amounts of labeled data and significant computational resources, and can overfit with small or noisy datasets.
+A Multi-Layer Perceptron (MLP) is a class of feedforward artificial neural networks (ANN).
+MLPs can approximate complex functions and relationships within data and are useful in image and speech recognition.
+MLPs requires significant computational power, especially for large networks, and without proper regularization can overfit to training data.

 ## Architecture

-The architecture of a Multi-Layer Perceptron (MLP) consists of an input layer, hidden layers, and an output layer.
-Each neuron in one layer connects to every neuron in the next through weighted connections.
+The architecture of an MLP is characterized by its layered structure, where each layer contains multiple neurons.
+The fundamental layers of an MLP include the input layer, one or more hidden layers, and the output layer.

 <table>
     <tr>